 When working with a saw, a power washer or any type of equipment that’s blowing around debris–be sure to protect your eyes!When particles are flying in the air at high speeds they can scratch your cornea or even puncture your eye.
 Eye injuries are 90% preventable when you take the precaution to wear safety goggles or other protective eye gear.
 Be sure to protect your eyes while working with household chemicals like ammonia, oven cleaners, or bleach!

 When you’re working around the house you might have to use hazardous materials.
 If you’re stripping paint from the walls of an old bedroom you need to be cautious of particles that may contain lead entering the air.
-The same goes when working with fibreglass insulation which has been linked to cancer.
+The same goes when working with fiberglass insulation which has been linked to cancer.
 Whenever you choose to work with hazardous materials make sure to wear a filter mask and protective jumpsuits if needed.

 Before you start any home improvement project make sure you have a safety checklist handy.
 Be sure to organize your work area, organize your tools, protect your eyes, protect your ears and make sure to use the proper extension cords.